ai4work-stage/docs/docs/eva/getting-started/introduction.md

     * Analytics Tools: Built-in analytics capabilities help organizations measure and optimize the performance of AI agents and workflows.

-7: **Enterprise Systems**: Common enterprise systems that AI for Work can integrate with, such as SharePoint, Salesforce, ServiceNow, Enterprise databases, and Email systems.
+7. **Enterprise Systems**: Common enterprise systems that AI for Work can integrate with, such as SharePoint, Salesforce, ServiceNow, Enterprise databases, and Email systems.

 <hr>

-# Implementation and Deployment Approach
+## Implementation and Deployment Approach

 The platform follows a pragmatic deployment strategy, starting with basic capabilities in a few weeks and progressively expanding to custom solutions within a few months.
+The modular structure allows organizations to start with pre-built solutions and gradually extend the platform with custom AI agents and integrations as their needs evolve.
 This measured approach ensures quick wins while building toward comprehensive enterprise AI capabilities.

-Enterprises can start with high-impact, readily deployable capabilities in areas like IT service automation and enterprise search.
-They can then progress to additional pre-built AI agents for HR and Recruitment and create custom AI solutions for unique departmental needs.